oliviaarmstrong/Project-4-Full-Stack-App/README.md

 -CSS Minecraft for Title/Buttons Inspo: https://codepen.io/joexmdq/pen/EOMLzg
 -Previous Class Assignments for API/React Layout -Learned About SQL/SQL Functions in 408
--Help from Parsa for some Javascript
+-Help from Parsa for how to do some Javascrip Syntax